ISC2 CISSP

 Backups/offsite storage

-Data backup is the regular process through which business data are saved in hard copies (using tapes, CDs, etc.) or through cloud computing so that if a disaster occurs and information is lost, it can be restored from what has been backed up.
+Data backup is the regular process through which business data is saved in hard copies (using tapes, CDs, etc.) or through cloud computing so that if a disaster occurs and information is lost, it can be restored from what has been backed up.

 For security reasons, businesses generally store the saved data in offsite rooms when they safeguard data through hard copies.
-For more security, businesses are advised to use more than one offsite storage, but cloud computing is even more secure since it is virtual, ensures the integrity of the data, and does not require an additional, distant location.
+For more security, businesses are advised to use more than one offsite storage, but cloud computing is even more secure since it is virtual, ensures the integrity of the data and does not require an additional, distant location.
 Consequently, it is less costly, because it eliminates costs related to the offsite storage (additional personnel and equipment, transport, maintenance, integrity checks, etc.) and also the potential costs of data loss below the recovery point objective (RPO), which are caused by data integrity loss.
-Moreover, the cloud can more easily fulfil the business needs of RPO and recovery time objective (RTO); although the smaller they are, the more costly they would be.
+Moreover, the cloud can more easily fulfill the business needs of RPO and recovery time objective (RTO), although the smaller they are, the more costly they would be.

 If the offsite storage will serve as the IT operations emergency location following a disaster, it should be well equipped with suitable ventilation and power supply.